Explicit 34: Star Wars Holiday Special

 14:43

-It's very sad because he's still perfectly fine acting.
+And it's very sad because he's still a perfectly fine actor.

 14:47